-I can see that I’m not telling the story very well.
+I can see I’m not telling the story very well.
 Let me try again.

 About six months ago I got a letter marked ‘change of ward boundary’ to which I should have paid more attention.
-I didn’t.
 Live and learn.

 This story really started a couple of days after I’d got, and lost, this letter, when there was a rat-tat on the door.
 There was a thin, bald man in his sixties standing on the doorstep, a big smile on his face.
 I remembered him from the meeting.
-He introduced himself as Tim Gregory and he said he was one of the local Lib Dem councillors.
+He introduced himself as Tim Gregory and he said he was a local Lib Dem councillor.
 I assumed that there was an election coming up and started to make my excuses.

 “I don’t want your vote,” he said, sensing my unease.
 “I couldn’t have it anyway.”
 I pondered this paradox.
 “Perhaps I could come in.”

 Fifteen minutes later he was finishing explaining his proposition.
 I wasn’t sure I had it straight.
 “So the parish council is the one that decides the plans?
 You know, for the houses?”